-- The disability has lasted or is expected to last for at least one year or that it will result in death
+- The disability has lasted or is expected to last for at least one year, or it will result in death.

 Do I Qualify?

-After that, the social security office uses several questions to determine if you are eligible.
-The questions include
+After that, the Social Security Administration uses several questions to determine if you are eligible.
+The questions include:

 - Are you working?
 If you are working and make more than the limit that is imposed, you will not be eligible for benefits.

 - Is your condition severe?
-This relates to your ability to do you work.
+This relates to your ability to do your work.
 If there is no interference, you will not qualify for the benefits.

 - Can you do the work you did previously?
 If your condition does not match a condition on the list, they will determine if your condition affects your ability to work.